What is startup D&O insurance and why do I need it?

 D&O is a unique form of insurance in that it has three “sides.”
 These three main clauses (Side A, B and C) provide different aspects of coverage:

-Side A: This provides coverage for losses of an Insured Person (Director or Officer) in which the company cannot indemnify him or her.
-This may be because the company refuses to indemnify this person, is prohibited by law from doing so, or most commonly, cannot indemnify him or her in the case of insolvency.*
+Side A: This provides coverage for losses of an insured person (director or officer) in which the company cannot indemnify him or her.
+This may be because the company refuses to indemnify this person pursuant to the company’s bylaws, or most commonly, it can’t indemnify him or her because of insolvency.*

 Side B: While Side A covers the individual, Side B provides coverage for the company for its indemnification obligation to its directors and officers.

-Side C: This is known as entity coverage and ensures there is corporate coverage whenever the corporation is sued along with the Director or Officer.
+Side C: This is known as entity coverage and ensures there is coverage for the business itself in certain situations.

-*Side B and C are subject to a retention while Side A is not.
+*In most cases, Side B and C are subject to a retention while insolvency Side A claims are not.

 Uniquely startup D&O insurance examples